-Today’s definition of a cocktail is often associated with a myriad of mixed drinks.
+Today’s definition of a cocktail is often associated with many mixed drinks.
 There are no clearly defined rules of what constitutes a cocktail as used to be with the old-fashioned cocktails.

-Initially, the Classic cocktails and the Fancy ones were pretty much the same.
+Initially, the Classic and Fancy cocktails were pretty much the same.

 The main difference was how they were served (in a fancy glass and garnished with lemon) and sometimes mixed with cordials, absinthe, or port wine.

-In the first published bartending book, How to Mix Drinks in 1862, by Jerry Thomas, we can see cocktail recipes made both ways (Brandy cocktail – served on ice, and the Fancy Brandy cocktail – no ice) the only difference between them being the lemon peel garnish and the latter one served in a fancy wine glass with no ice.)
+In the first published bartending book, How to Mix Drinks, 1862, by Jerry Thomas, we can see cocktail recipes made both ways (the Brandy cocktail – served on ice, and the Fancy Brandy cocktail – no ice).
+The only difference is the lemon peel garnish, served in a fancy wine glass with no ice.)

 The Cocktail drinks were listed in the same section as Crusta, and according to J.Thomas,